Garage Gains New Design and Storage

 A few other particulars of this garage that really stand out are faux hinges on the door, which give a vintage and old school look.
 The window panes are also charming, with seeded glass for some added privacy.
 A decorative trim below the gutters, known as a frieze board, also provides visual interest.
 A breezeway connects the home and garage together.
 A feature that isn’t visible to the eye is that the garage door opener is programmed directly into the car for easy access.

-Check out Ann’s digital portfolio to see more of her stunning renovation projects.
-Or, set up an appointment to get started on your kitchen remodel, bathroom renovation or home addition.
+If you’re ready to take the first step, set up an appointment to talk about your kitchen remodel, bathroom renovation or home addition.
 You can also see more design ideas by visiting the Normandy photo gallery or by following Normandy Remodeling on Facebook, Twitter and Instagram.
 To learn more about the remodeling process, you can also register to attend a free, upcoming seminar.